 Step 1: Fill the small container with potting soil, and water the pot so that the soil is evenly moist.

 Step 2: Choose a healthy stem from the plant's higher growth, making the cut so that the cutting is at least six inches long.
 Remove all except for the highest few sets of leaflets.

-Step 3: Plant the cutting in the hole you made in the soil, cut end down, and gently press the soil around the stem.
+Step 4: Plant the cutting in the hole, cut end down, and gently press the soil around the stem.

-Step 4: Tent the plastic bag over the container so that the sides of the bag are not touching the leaflets (you can prop it up with a few chopsticks inserted in the soil if need be).
+Step 5: Tent the plastic bag over the container so that the sides of the bag aren't touching the leaflets (you can prop it up with a few chopsticks inserted in the soil if need be).
 Use the rubber band to secure the plastic bag around the base of the pot to create a humid microclimate.
-You can also keep the cutting in a warm, humid place like your bathroom instead of using the plastic bag.
+You can also keep the cutting in a warm, humid place like your bathroom instead of using a plastic bag.

-Step 5: Place the cutting in a warm place with good bright, indirect light, taking care to keep the cutting out of direct sunlight.
+Step 6: Place the cutting in a warm place with bright, indirect light, taking care to keep the cutting out of direct sunlight.
 Remove the bag briefly every once in a while to let the cutting air out.
 Keep the soil evenly moist.

-How to Propagate Your Umbrella Plant Via Air Layering
+How to Propagate Umbrella Plant Via Air Layering

 Step 1: Pick out a healthy stem in the upper portion of the mother plant's growth.
 Remove the leaves from a three-inch section of stem.

 Step 2: In this section, peel back the outer layer of bark until you see the white cambium layer.
 This is where the new plant's roots will grow.